kgroveshok/z80-homebrew/WORD-LIST.md

  MONITOR ( -- ) Display system breakpoint/monitor | DONE

- MALLOC ( u -- u ) Allocate u bytes of memory space and push the pointer TOS  | TEST
+ MALLOC ( u -- u ) Allocate u bytes of memory space and push the pointer TOS  | DONE

- FREE ( u --  ) Free memory block from malloc given u address  | TEST
+ FREE ( u --  ) Free memory block from malloc given u address  | DONE

- LIST ( uword -- )    List the code to the word on TOS
+ LIST ( uword -- )    List the code to the word on TOS | TODO

- FORGET ( uword -- )    Forget the uword on TOS
+ FORGET ( uword -- )    Forget the uword on TOS | TODO

  NOP (  --  ) Do nothing | DONE